giry-dev/mangrove-docs/docs/SDK/guides/update-offer.md

 https://github.com/mangrovedao/mangrove-ts/blob/cdfaf84328144c617bae9320fa44dbe77b6aa8cb/packages/mangrove.js/examples/how-tos/update-offer.js#L43-L46
 ```

-When you have a OfferLogic you can the call update offer directly on the underlying contract (which is assumed to implement the [`ILiquidityProvider` interface](TODO)), but this requires a lot more info and unit conversions.
+When you have a OfferLogic you can the call update offer directly on the underlying contract (which is assumed to implement the [`ILiquidityProvider` interface](../../strat-lib/technical-references/code/strategies/interfaces/ILiquidityProvider.md), but this requires a lot more info and unit conversions.

 ```js reference
 https://github.com/mangrovedao/mangrove-ts/blob/cdfaf84328144c617bae9320fa44dbe77b6aa8cb/packages/mangrove.js/examples/how-tos/update-offer.js#L49-L60